mre/mre.github.io.v2/blog/2010-overkill-java-as-a-first-programming-language.md

 > Create a Main class containing a main-method returning void expecting a
 > string array as a single argument using the `println` method of the `out` object of
-> class `PrintStream` passing your text as single argument.
+> class `PrintStream` passing your text as a single argument.

 &mdash; please just don't forget your brackets.
 This way your first programming hours are guaranteed to be great fun.